tprasadtp/ubuntu-post-install/README.md

 If you already have cloned the repo, you can use git to get the latest changes.

-### Step 2: [Optional] Update the lists or your Config File (
+### Step 2: Update the lists or your YAML configuration file

-Update the list files to suit your needs.
+Update the list files or YAML file to suit your needs.
 Change PPAs, add or delete packages to list, tweak flags etc.
 Please see [Configuration](https://ae.prasadt.com/config/#package-lists) & [Tasks](https://ae.prasadt.com/tasks/#what-can-it-do).

 ### Step 3: Run the script